MockingbirdME/game_md/magic/arcane_powers.md

     * Maintenance (3) - Target metal item, weapon, or piece/suit of armor is shinned, sharpened, buffed, and oiled removing any negative effects it was suffering due to wear or age.
     * Improve (3+) - Target metal weapon or armor gains +1 to its damage, Armor Piercing Value, Armor Value, or Body Value.
 Each additional 3 success can increase one of these stats by an additional one.
 No weapon or piece/suit of armor may have the total value of all increases from this power exceed X-1 for non steel metals, X for Steel, X+1 for Askelonian Steel, and twice X for True Steel.
 * Find/Identify Metal - short, metal, house of smiths
-    * (1+) - Identify the current location of all metal objects within X meters of you for one round.
+    * (1+) - Identify the current location of all metal objects within range for one round.
 Additional successes can be used to double the current range of the power, to identify the type of a single source of metal or to identify all sources of a selected type of metal.
 * Force Barrier - short, force, all mages
     * (1+) - create a shield or wall of pure force X meters square and shaped as the caster wishes; the barrier has a body and armor value of X and may hold back 100 time X pounds.
 Additional successes may be spent to increase the body or armor value by one each or one success can be used to allow the mage to move the barrier as a shield while it lasts providing 3 times X cover bonus (max 9).
 The barrier has its armor value reduced by two whenever it is bypassed and by one for each wound it would suffer from non-penetrating damage, the barrier is destroyed if its armor value is ever reduced to zero.
 A target just beyond a force barrier takes damage if the barrier’s armor was bypassed with added damage reduction of the barrier’s armor before the reduction caused by the attack.
-* Force Push - touch or short, force, all mages
+* Force Push - short, force, all mages
     * (1+) - move one object of up to 10 times X pounds up to X meters, additional successes may be spent to increase the max weight of the object by 10 pounds or the distance traveled by one meter.
 For every half of the weight the target object is double the max distance it may be moved.
 If this moved object is used for an attack the spell must be thrown with the skill check to do so being used as the attack skill check, a solid object like a stone or brick will inflict Xd4 damage plus 1 per additional success spent on weight or distance and will have an APV of 0 or that of the moved object.
     * (1+) - target a character, the difficulty to push that character is the average of their body and size stats plus one for every 50lbs of gear they are carrying; a character willing to be pushed may count their body stat as zero for this calculation.
 Reduce the difficulty of the push by X, plus one for each additional success spent.
 If the difficulty is reduced to zero the caster can move the target up to X meters plus one for each point below zero the difficulty was reduced.
 A pushed character may suffer damage if he collides with a solid object.
 A pushed character is knocked prone if the distance in meters traveled exceeds the sum of their ranks in personal movement and personal defense as well as any secondary skills deemed relevant to the situation.
-* Force Strike - touch or medium, force, all mages
+* Force Strike - medium, force, all mages
     * (3+) - attack a target with a ball of pure force inflicting Xd8 concussive damage plus 3 for each additional success spent.
 One additional success may be spent to make the attack function as a Bash attack.
     * (3+) - shape the force into a fine edge or point to attack a target with, this attack inflicts Xd4 penetrating damage with an APV of 1, increase the damage or APV of this attack by one for each additional success spent.
 * Freeze - short, cold, all mages